SublimeLinter/SublimeLinter/troubleshooting.rst

 Shell startup files
 ~~~~~~~~~~~~~~~~~~~
-All shells read a “profile” file of some sort, and when the shell is interactive, it also reads an “rc” (runtime configuration) file.
-For example, bash reads :file:`.bash_profile` and :file:`.bashrc` (among others) and zsh reads :file:`.zprofile` and :file:`.zshrc` (among others).
+All shells read a “profile/env” file of some sort, and when the shell is interactive, it also reads an “rc” (runtime configuration) file.
+For example, bash reads :file:`.bash_profile` and :file:`.bashrc` (among others) and zsh reads :file:`.zshenv` and :file:`.zshrc` (among others).

 If you aren’t sure what shell you are using, type this in a terminal: